AP News Summary at 10:59 p.m. EDT - NewsBreak

 Former President Donald Trump fired off a foreboding Truth on Sunday night, reacting to a Washington Examiner exclusive that Florida Gov. Ron DeSantis (R) is recording a robocall for a Republican candidate whom Trump has rejected.

-Nancy Pelosi's husband Paul attacked in San Francisco home by intruder shouting 'where is Nancy?': source
+Nancy Pelosi's husband Paul Pelosi attacked by suspect David Depape, who shouted 'where is Nancy?': source

-A spokesman for Nancy Pelosi confirmed the attack on the House Speaker's husband occurred at their San Francisco home, says 'assailant is in custody'.
+San Francisco Police said suspect David Depape and Paul Pelosi were struggling over a hammer before Depape allegedly attacked him Friday morning inside his home.

 Brittney Griner news – update: WNBA star heads to penal colony where abuse, forced work common